osrf-migration/swarm-wiki/Tutorial_9-Logging.md

 * **time**: Simulation time at the moment of capturing this log entry.

 * **sensors**: Contains the observed sensor measurements received by the RobotControllerPlugin during a cycle.
-E.g.: GPS, IMU, compass, camera, battery
+E.g.: GPS, IMU, compass, camera, battery.

 * **actions**: Contains the actions sent to the vehicle by the team's controller plugin.
 E.g.: Apply a linear velocity of 1 m/s and an angular velocity of 0.5 rad/s.